aaronfi/rover/README.md

 - The Overall Sitter Rank is a weighted average of the Sitter Score and Ratings Score, weighted by the number of stays.
 When a sitter has no stays, their Overall Sitter Rank is equal to the Sitter Score.
 When a sitter has 10 or more stays, their Overall Sitter Rank is equal to the Ratings Score.
 - In the event that two or more sitters have the same Overall Sitter Rank, the ordering is unimportant and does not need to be handled.

-The Overall Sitter Rank and it's score components must be kept up to date.
+The Overall Sitter Rank and its score components must be kept up to date.
 That means whenever a relevant event happens, that could affect the Overall Sitter Rank, we need to recompute it.

 Think about what can make the Overall Sitter Rank change.